Editorial guide

 Full context before the next step

 This page helps route research intent toward the right Orena guide.
-"How to choose a small face yoga step for low-energy weeks" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: low energy weeks" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for low-energy weeks", the practical question is smaller than the headline.
-In an App Store comparison where every app seems to promise more than it can prove, "How to choose a small face yoga step for low-energy weeks" is usually a practical decision rather than a promise hunt.
+For "Small step: low energy weeks", the practical question is smaller than the headline.
+In an App Store comparison where every app seems to promise more than it can prove, "Small step: low energy weeks" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether AI support should be used at all, so the first move should be observable: separate general wellness content from medical questions.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step for low-energy weeks", the.
+If that choice makes the next session easier to repeat for "Small step: low energy weeks", the article has done its job.
+If "Small step: low energy weeks" only creates more searching, pause before adding.

 Section 2